finom/docs.vovk.dev/docs/worker.md

 }
 ```

-In a non-worker environment `@worker()` does nothing.
-You can import the Isomorphic Service class safely in other modules as usually (on back-end, for example).
+In a non-worker scope `@worker()` does nothing.
+You can import the class safely in other modules, including back-end code where it's going to be behave as a normal collection of pure functions.

-To make workers information available on the main thread, you need to pass them to
-`initVovk` as `workers` option.
+To compile the worker interface, you need to pass them to `initVovk` as `workers` object option and export the type of this object as `Workers`.

 ```ts